nicholaspung/productivity-app/pm.md

 bugs

-- habit
-  - when adding a new habit, it turns all the habits completed to false

 todos

+- calendar
+  - add an option to see past habits
+  - add a hover effect to change background color on individual habits
+  - when you change the month, refresh the dates to only show the habits that were checked in that month
 - habit
   - add options functionality
   - add 'number of times finished in a row' functionality